 One of your coupons, whichever you hand over last, will get kicked back out because you’re only buying two items.

-Here’s the work-around: Add another qualifying item to your transaction — it could be anything other than what’s in rule #1 above.
+Add another qualifying item to your transaction — it could be anything other than alcohol, lottery tickets, and other things listed in the Walgreens coupon policy.
 This is what I call a “filler.”
-It can be the cheapest thing you find, for example, a lollipop for $0.33.
-Now, you’ve got three items and can use all three coupons (and you’ll get more RR.)
+It can be the cheapest thing you find — for example, a lollipop for $0.33.
+Now you’ve got three items and can use all three coupons (and you’ll get more RR.)

 Boom!
 Take that, Walgreens!

 When it comes to Register Rewards coupons, you can separate your transactions to get even more Register Rewards.
-This is the work-around to rule #2 above.
+This is the work-around to rule #2 in tip #10 above.

 Here’s how it works: